 Simplicity.
 You can sum up the success of Fender’s venerable Telecaster model with one word.
-A cross-cultural phenomenon right down to its name – in a bind, the company essentially named it after the television – its many intuitive features all revert to that one word, and players in virtually every genre have used it to create some of history’s most recognized pop music.
+A cross-cultural phenomenon right down to its name – in a bind, the company essentially named it after the television – its many intuitive features revert to that one word, and players in every genre have used it to create some of history’s most recognized pop music.

 Given the simplicity of its design, it’s remarkable that the Telecaster stayed not only viable, but predominant in the 51 years since it was introduced as a single-pickup, slab-bodied piece of innovation.
 Its profile was nontraditional – a neck that’s bolted on, with frets pounded into it (no laminated fretboard), and a couple of dinky pickups.
 Nevertheless, the Telecaster has always been ready to boogie.